 People with insulin resistance have heightened insulin production in the body.
 Insulin is known to stimulate the production of testosterone by certain cells in the ovaries.
 This testosterone typically gets converted to estrogen for people with ovaries, per a December 2013 study in the Journal of Steroid Biochemistry and Molecular Biology.
 However, after a certain point, the body can't make estrogen from all of the excess testosterone.

 FYI: Not everyone with PCOS will have insulin resistance, but many do, Dr. Nachtigall says.
-Some 65 to 70 percent of people with PCOS are estimated to have insulin resistance, per a January 2012 article in Fertility and Sterility.
+PCOS statistics show that some 65 to 70 percent of people with PCOS are estimated to have insulin resistance, per a January 2012 article in Fertility and Sterility.

 But when it comes to PCOS and insulin resistance, there's a bit of a chicken-or-the-egg conundrum.